zejsneto/Supermarket-Inventory-Control-System/README.md

 A supermarket inventory control system developed with Java language, using object-oriented concepts, MVC pattern, GUI and PostgreSQL.

+The system has a login screen, but it is necessary to create the user 'admin' and its password (in this case, I chose '1234') in the PostgreSQL database to perform the first login.

+Only the admin user can register and deactivate market employees and generate transaction reports.

+Both the administrator and the registered and active employee will be able to register new products, product categories and move inventory.

+Both the administrator and the registered and active employee will be able to add, change or delete providers.

+Both the administrator and the employee will be able to consult the stock through of filters and view the product inventory.

 ---

 ## 👁️‍🗨️ Preview